 We've already had some experience here, since Google Maps for iOS has had a dark mode (which automatically activates at night) for some time.
 And it's great - instead of looking down and being dazzled by a white interface, then looking back up and having to readjust to the darkened road, the eyes are more easily able to adapt.
 It will be great to have this system-wide since even when apps are used indoors it's more restful to have a darker interface.

 As for how dark mode is triggered, there are multiple methods.
 You can open Settings > Display & Brightness and tap Dark at the top of the screen to enable it manually.
 Or you can tap the Automatic toggle below: once this is engaged you'll be given various scheduling options, such as Dark Until Sunrise.

 Dark mode affects the entire OS, but Apple also announced redesigns to the interfaces of certain individual apps.
 Reminders, for example, gets smart lists, a better layout and organisation options, plus people tagging which syncs with Messages for collaboration.
 This is good news because Reminders' previous interface could be a little confusing.

 We also like the look of Notes' new Gallery view, and the extensive new customisation options for Memoji.
 Apple has added piercings and makeup, and more hats and hairstyles.

-As with iOS 12, Apple says updating an iPhone to iOS 13 can significantly improve speed of performance.
-We haven't tested this out yet, and it will vary depending on which handset you're using, but here are the claimed figures:
+As was the case with iOS 12 last year, Apple says updating an iPhone to iOS 13 can significantly improve its speed.
+It will vary depending on which handset you're using, but here are the claimed figures: